Why Business R&D Has Been Faltering

 Privatisations, mergers, and acquisitions

-It is likely that the privatisation of energy production and distribution corporations, particularly in NSW impacted significantly on R&D investment.
+It is likely that the privatisation of energy production and distribution corporations, particularly in NSW, had a significant impact on R&D investment.

 When government-owned, business enterprises tend to invest profits in R&D. When privatised, surplus profits are returned to shareholders.

 The largest energy suppliers in Australia are Origin Energy, AGL Energy, and Energy Australia.
-None of these companies, which absorbed State-owned suppliers, mention research or R&D in their Annual Reports.
-In 2022, Snowy Hydro reported a $0.5 billion R&D offset.
+None of these companies, which absorbed State-owned suppliers, mentions research or R&D in their Annual Reports.
+In 2022, Snowy Hydro reported a $0.5 billion research and development (R&D) offset.

 Australian Defence Industries was privatised in 1999, passing from government ownership to the French defence company Thales.
 Thales undertakes research globally, locating activities where it can secure the best deals with host governments and research organisations.
 At this stage, not much of this R&D comes to Australia.